 If SSO is disabled, you can also use your Databricks username and password to authenticate to the cluster gateway.
 If SSO is enabled, you must use a personal access token.

-On the cluster detail page, click the JDBC/ODBC tab.
+On the cluster detail page, go to Advanced Options and click the JDBC/ODBC tab.
 It contains the hostname, port, protocol, and HTTP path.

 Construct a JDBC connection string (URL) that looks like: